2025-10-20 · ← Radar

 "No network access" is the cleanest mode.
 "Trusted network access" is a compromise: useful for dependency installation, but wider than security people will enjoy.
 Custom allow-lists only make sense when you know what data the agent can see and exactly which services it should be allowed to contact.

-The other caveat: according to Simon, Claude Code for web does not necessarily make the model more capable than local Claude Code.
-It makes the workflow easier to orchestrate.
+According to Simon, Claude Code for web makes the workflow easier to orchestrate rather than making the model more capable than local Claude Code.
 That is less flashy, but more honest.

 Watch three things: how Anthropic manages the sandboxes, how auditable agent runs become, and what these asynchronous tasks actually cost.
 If this becomes another black box that spits out a PR, it will be productive but uncomfortable.
 If it comes with solid audit trails, network controls, and easy local handoff, it could become one of the saner models for everyday agentic development.